Coronavirus myths and misinformation, debunked - KTVZ

 Myth: You need to get a mask

+Reality: This one’s a little trickier, and varies from country to country.
-Reality: People who are well do not need to wear face masks, according to the CDC.

-In fact, warns US Surgeon General Dr. Jerome Adams, face masks might actually increase your risk of infection if they aren’t worn properly.
+The CDC has said that Americans who are well do not need to wear face masks, while US Surgeon General Jerome Adams warned that masks could actually increase the risk of infection if they aren’t worn properly.

-Face masks should instead be worn by those who have the new coronavirus and are showing symptoms in order to protect others from being infected.

-The other people who really need to wear masks are health care workers and people caring for someone infected with the virus in close settings, according to the CDC.
+Given the shortage of masks in the US and the resulting price-gouging, US officials have warned the public not to hoard masks, particularly N95 respirators, so that they remain available to those most at risk.
+Those who should wear masks are people who already have the new coronavirus and could potentially infect others, those caring for an infected patient in close settings and health care workers.

 Myth: Heat can kill the virus

-Note: CORRECTION: This story has been corrected to reflect the varied guidance around face masks in countries outside the US.